onc-healthit/api-resource-guide/docs/404-conditions-maintenance.md

 	* Certified API Developers have the flexibility to consider using “Organization” and “Endpoint” FHIR® resources profiles, such as the profiles in the [Patient-Access Brands and Endpoints](https://hl7.org/fhir/smart-app-launch/2024Jan/brands.html) specification or [Validated Healthcare Directory IG](https://hl7.org/fhir/uv/vhdir/2018Jan/index.html). [see [89 FR 1287](https://www.federalregister.gov/d/2023-28857/p-1176)]
 	* For the time period between when the HTI-1 final rule is effective and December 31, 2024, Certified API Developers may fulfill their obligations at §170.404(b)(2) by publicly publishing the service base URLs for all customers in a machine-readable format at no charge. [see [89 FR 1287](https://www.federalregister.gov/d/2023-28857/p-1176)]

+*Additional Clarifications included to the § 170.404 Certification Companion Guide (CCG):*

+ - Certified API Developers are encouraged to standardize service base URL publication using FHIR specifications such as <a target="_blank" href="https://hl7.org/fhir/smart-app-launch/STU2.2/brands.html">SMART App Launch User-access Brands and Endpoints</a> (Brands specification).
+The Brands specification provides guidance for implementing interoperable API discovery and app user experience enhancements, and it is compatible with Certification Program service base URL publication requirements.
+Certified API Developers that choose to publish their customers’ service base URLs in <a target="_blank" href="https://hl7.org/fhir/smart-app-launch/STU2.2/brands.html#brand-bundle-profile">Brand Bundle</a> format, including the additional organization details required to meet <a target="_blank" href="https://www.ecfr.gov/current/title-45/part-170/section-170.404#p-170.404(b)(2)(ii)(B)">§ 170.404(b)(2)(ii)(B)</a> (i.e., organization name, location and facility identifier) within Organization resources in the Brand Bundle, would meet the publication format requirements at § 170.404(b)(2).

 !!! note ""
 	[Health IT Feedback and Inquiry Portal Q&A: Paragraph (b)(2): Service base URL publiciation](inquiry-portal/404-inquiries.md#paragraph-b2-service-base-url-publiciation)